anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter01.md

 * To develop the Reference Conformance (RC) document, which will document the tests that can be run against the RI or any Vendor Implementation (VI) to check conformance with the Kubernetes RA.
 * By software vendors to be able to install Kubernetes platforms in their own environments in order to develop against the RI

-In order to promote the quick deployment of the RI and avoid duplicating effort across communities, the RI community works closely with CNCF TUG, OVP, ONAP and TIP communities.
+In order to promote the quick deployment of the RI and avoid duplicating effort across communities, the RI community works closely with CNCF TUG, the Anuket Assured program, ONAP and TIP communities.

 <a name="1.1.2"></a>
 ### 1.1.2 Structure of the document

 The document first consolidates the requirements that need to be addressed by this RI in [Chapter 2](./chapter02.md).
 [Chapter 3](./chapter03.md) then details the requirements that need to be met in order for anyone to be able to install the RI, whether that be into a community lab, their own corporate or personal lab or some other environment such as CNF Testbed or a public cloud provider.
 An operational runbook is documented in [Chapter 4](./chapter04.md) to aid the deployment of the RI into a chosen environment and includes step-by-step instructions for a selection of installers as well as steps on how to validate the deployment.
-Finally, [Chapter 5](./chapter05.md) is a placeholder to allow the documentation of any gaps found during the development of this document and the associated artefacts.
+Finally, [Chapter 5](./chapter05.md) is a placeholder to allow the documentation of any gaps found during the development of this document and the associated artifacts.

 <a name="1.1.3"></a>
 ### 1.1.3 Terminology